Guatemala syphilis experiments: Study details

 The study was led by the U.S. Public Health Service, beginning in 1946, up until 1948.
 The experiments were initially supposed to be held at a prison in Terre Haute, Indiana, but were moved to Guatemala after researchers had a hard time consistently infecting prisoners with gonorrhea.
-The move to Guatemala was suggested by Dr. Juan Funes, head of the Guatemalan Venereal Disease Control Department.
-The experiments were funded by a grant from the U.S. National Institutes of Health (NIH) to the Pan American Sanitary Bureau; multiple Guatemalan government ministries also got involved.
+The move to Guatemala was suggested by Juan Funes, head of the Guatemalan Venereal Disease Control Department.
+The experiments were funded by a grant from the U.S. National Institutes of Health (NIH) to the Pan American Sanitary Bureau; multiple Guatemalan government ministries also became involved.

-A study conducted at the Southern Georgia University argues that the selection of Guatemala as a location to conduct the syphilis experiments was a racially-motivated decision by U.S. authorities, considering that the study featured white physicians and researchers experimenting on subjects deemed by the U.S. as minority groups.
-Another study argues that the reasoning was due to Guatemalan prisoners' privilege to pay for prostitutes, making it seem that infections were natural due to intercourse with an infected prostitute.
+A study conducted at the Southern Georgia University argues that the selection of Guatemala as a location to conduct the syphilis experiments was a racially motivated decision by U.S. authorities, considering that the study featured white physicians and researchers experimenting on subjects deemed by the U.S. as minority groups.
+Another study argues that the reasoning was due to Guatemalan prisoners' privilege to pay for prostitutes, as to make it seem that infections were natural due to intercourse with an infected prostitute.

 The total number of subjects involved in the experiment is unclear.
 Some sources argue that about 1,500 study subjects were involved, although the findings were never published.
 Other sources state that over 5,000 individuals participated in the study, including children.

-The purpose of the study was to observe the efficacy of penicillin in preventing infection of sexually-transmitted diseases after sexual intercourse.
+The purpose of the study was to observe the efficacy of penicillin in preventing infection of sexually transmitted diseases after sexual intercourse.
 As a result, around 696 Guatemalans were intentionally infected with syphilis, gonorrhea and chancroids.
 The study also aimed to discover medications other than penicillin for various venereal diseases.